appsemble/appsemble/packages/react-components/changed/fixed/side-menu.md

-Fix side menu not closing when clicking on profile dropdown
+The side menu is now closed if the user clicks anywhere outside the menu.